minierparedes/minierparedes/README.md

 - 🔭 I’m currently working on  Full-Stack site for a chef
 - 👯 I’m looking to collaborate on Opensource projects
-- 💬 Ask me about JS and swift
+- 💬 Ask me about JavaScript and/or swift

 ### Connect with me: